odea-project/qAlgorithms/report/report.md

 }

 ### Test Results
-During testing, median and mean of the scan numbers were also compared.
-This test did not select bins with a notably worse distribution, and was removed.
+During testing, the median and mean of the scan numbers were also compared.
+This test did not select bins with a notably worse distribution and was removed.
 A replacement has not been introduced, but the peak fitting step will likely remove all cases that could have been discovered in this stage.

 The tests presented [here](#test-criteria-for-bin-correctness) were performed on the [Warburg-Dataset](#software-and-data) after binning.
 It contains 55910 total bins, 3053 of which (5.5%) fulfilled at least one test condition.
-The points in these bins make up 24% of the entire dataset, or 35% of all binned points.
+The points in these bins make up 24% of the entire dataset or 35% of all binned points.

-Due to the lack of automated evaluation, most bins were checked by eye for "good" distribution.
+Due to the lack of automated evaluation, most bins were checked visually for "good" distribution.
 While not entirely arbitrary, there is a bias to this method.

-@todo add images where relevant
-(@gerrit: you should think of some scatter table to overview all theses tests and overlaps and numbers // @daniel: removed most numbers, potential images of bad distributions into supplement?)

 **1) Duplicates in Scans**

 There were 134 bins with duplicate points and 613 duplicates found in the dataset.
 Making a distinction between the number of duplicates might be of further interest when trying to eliminate this condition.
-There are some bins with duplicates which do not have an even distribution.
+There are some bins with duplicates that do not have an even distribution.
 Especially smaller bins (> 30 points) are affected.
 Larger bins, especially those with 70 or more members, tend to have an even, but very broad distribution.
 These bins are up to 0.01 mz broad, with